 - Brand Mentions: While brand mentions are not the ultimate goal of link building, it is an added benefit.
 When pitching content to journalists and working on earning backlinks, your business will ultimately get mentioned within the article where the backlink is.

 Does link building sound like something that your business could benefit from (most likely, yes)?
 Then look no further!
-Go Fish Digital will make those backlink dreams a reality.
+Our digital PR services at Go Fish Digital will make those backlink dreams a reality.